You are here

 Position Statement 24: Seclusion and Restraints

-Seclusion and restraints have no therapeutic value, contribute to human suffering, and have frequently resulted in severe emotional and physical harm, and death1.
-Therefore, as a matter of fundamental policy, Mental Health America (MHA) urges abolition of the use of seclusion and restraints to control symptoms of mental illnesses, and prohibition of the use of sedatives and other medications as chemical restraints.
+Seclusion and restraints have no therapeutic value, cause human suffering, and frequently result in severe emotional and physical harm, and even death.
+Therefore, as a matter of fundamental policy, Mental Health America (MHA) urges abolition of the use of seclusion and restraints and prohibition of the use of sedatives and other medications as chemical restraints.

-Finally, although it is an indictment of American society that secure mental health facilities are not available in many rural areas and there may be no appropriate facility in a given area that will accept individuals without the latitude to use restraints.
-Nonetheless, where it is unavoidable, use of restraints under careful medical supervision as detailed in this policy may be preferable to confinement in a jail or other correctional facility.
-In all such circumstances, MHA insists that any use of restraints must be in the least restrictive manner and accompanied by ample safeguards to protect the person being restrained.
+It is an indictment of American society that secure mental health facilities are not available in many rural areas and there may be no appropriate facility in a given area that will accept individuals without the latitude to use restraints.
+Nonetheless, where it is unavoidable, use of restraints under careful medical supervision as detailed in this policy is preferable to confinement in a jail or other correctional facility.
+In all such circumstances, MHA insists that any use of restraints be in the least restrictive manner and accompanied by ample safeguards to protect the person being restrained.

 Mental Health America evolved from the National Committee for Mental Hygiene, which was founded in 1909 by Clifford W. Beers, a person with a mental illness who had experienced restraint and seclusion and was horrified by the abuse that he witnessed and experienced in the back wards of the asylums and mental hospitals of his time.
 He founded the organization that now is called Mental Health America to put an end to such needless suffering.
 MHA has as its symbol a 350-pound bell cast from melted-down shackles and chains formerly used to restrain people with mental illnesses in psychiatric facilities.

 Charles G. Curie, administrator of the Substance Abuse and Mental Health Services Administration (SAMHSA) from November 2001 to August 2006, made reducing and ultimately eliminating the use of seclusion and restraints in psychiatric facilities one of his top priorities.
 In 2002 he stated:

-Likewise, NASMHPD (the National Association of State Mental Health Program Directors) has called seclusion and restraint, including "chemical restraints,""safety interventions of last resort” and “not treatment interventions,” and NASMHPD has put a priority on “prevent[ing], reduc[ing], and ultimately eliminat[ing] the use of seclusion and restraint and . . . ensur[ing] that, when such interventions are necessary, they are administered in as safe and humane a manner as possible by appropriately trained personnel.”
+Likewise, NASMHPD (the National Association of State Mental Health Program Directors) has called seclusion and restraints “safety interventions of last resort” and “not treatment interventions,” and NASMHPD has put a priority on “prevent[ing], reduc[ing], and ultimately eliminat[ing] the use of seclusion and restraint and . . . ensur[ing] that, when such interventions are necessary, they are administered in as safe and humane a manner as possible by appropriately trained personnel.”
 This position was reiterated by NASMHPD executive director Bob Glover in 2005 when he wrote, “I believe that state facilities and other service providers must continue to make it a priority to reduce and ultimately eliminate these coercive practices in order to improve the quality of people’s lives.”11 NASMHPD led the way by passing the 1999 policy cited above, advocated change, and the states responded.
 Data gathered by the NASMHPD Research Institute from more than 200 psychiatric facilities between January 2000 and December 2004 showed a 16% reduction in the use of restraint (400 fewer patients per month) and a 45% reduction in the use of seclusion (1,000 fewer patients per month) over that period.12

-Unfortunately, despite this progress, there are still insufficient national standards governing how and when to use seclusion and restraints.
-Few states make available aggregate data on the use of seclusion and restraints or even require the reporting and investigation of a death in a private or state psychiatric facility, and the federal government does not collect data on how many consumers are injured or killed by these techniques.
-The Harvard Center for Risk Analysis at the Harvard School of Public Health has estimated that the annual number of deaths range from 50 to 150 per year, which translates to three deaths every week.
-7
+Unfortunately, despite this progress, there are still insufficient national standards governing how and when to use or avoid seclusion and restraints.
+Few states make available aggregate data on the use of seclusion and restraints or even require the reporting and investigation of a death in a private or state psychiatric facility, and the federal government does not collect data on how many people are injured.
+The Harvard Center for Risk Analysis at the Harvard School of Public Health has estimated that the annual number of deaths range from 50 to 150 per year, which translates to three deaths every week.13

 Pennsylvania’s Success Story

-As deputy secretary of the Pennsylvania Office of Mental Health and Substance Abuse Services, Charles Curie oversaw a statewide program initiated in 1997 to reduce and ultimately eliminate the use of seclusion and restraints in the state hospital system.
-Three years later, Pennsylvania had reduced the incidence of seclusion and restraints in its nine State hospitals by 74 percent, and reduced the number of hours consumers spent in seclusion and restraints by 96 percent.
-In the 2009-2010 fiscal year, seclusion was used only 11 times in the State’s civil hospitals and forensic centers.
+As Deputy Secretary of the Pennsylvania Office of Mental Health and Substance Abuse Services, Charles Curie oversaw a statewide program to reduce and ultimately eliminate the use of seclusion and restraints in the state hospital system.
+By 2000, Pennsylvania had reduced the incidence of seclusion and restraints in its nine State hospitals by 74 percent, and reduced the number of hours that people in treatment spent in seclusion and restraints by 96 percent.
+In the 2014-2015 fiscal year, restraints were used only 10 times in the State’s civil hospitals and forensic centers.
 Seclusion has not been used in the State hospital system since July 2013.
 Five State hospitals have eliminated the use of seclusion and restraints entirely.
-Moreover, Pennsylvania’s hospitals experienced no increase in staff injuries even though these changes were implemented using only existing staff and resources with no additional funding.9 Pennsylvania worked to change the culture of its state hospitals by requiring open public access to seclusion and restraint data, by creating competition among hospitals to reduce seclusion and restraints, and by giving awards and acknowledgements for improvement.10
+Moreover, Pennsylvania’s hospitals have demonstrated that over-time, from 2001-2010, patient-to-patient and patient-to-staff assaults have declined while the use of containment procedures significantly decreased.17 Pennsylvania worked to change the culture of its state hospitals to a recovery-based system of care.18

 The key components of Pennsylvania’s seclusion and restraints reduction policy are: